gogama/httpx/FAQ.md

 recently started, effectively returning request plan execution to serial attempt mode until a cooling-off period has elapsed.
 This built-in starter may already satisfy your circuit-breaking needs.

-### 8. When an attempt finishes within a wave, what happens to the other in-flight concurrent attempts?

-As soon as one request attempt finishes, either due to successfully reading the whole response body or due to error, the wave is closed out: no new parallel attempts are added in to the wave.

-What happens to the other in-flight request attempts within the wave depends on the retry policy.
-See [TODO here link to "How does retry work with the racing feature?"]

 ### 9. Can I make my own custom racing policy?